 From being the hidey-hole where Catherine of Aragon was sent by Henry VII to ensure she didn’t get her claws into his son, the soon to be Henry VIII (it wasn’t successful – they married anyway and Catherine became the first of Henry’s notorious six-wife run), to doubling up as a place of torture in Mary I’s bloody reign, the palace has many stories to tell.

-Go and have a nose around – both the house and the garden are beaut, particularly in the summer months.
+Go and have a nose around – both the house and the garden are beautiful, particularly in the summer months.

 OKAY.
 So we can all agree that cemeteries are hella creepy – probably something to do with all the rotting bodies and grief… but they can be beautiful too.